 Myth 1: CBD Oil Cures this or that “illness”

 While there has been a lot of research surrounding CBD it is wrong to claim that it can “cure” any one certain illness.
 We sell CBD on a food supplement basis only.

 Claiming that CBD is a medicine is also problematic and complex.
 It’s so important that people don’t believe it can “fix” them.
-It’s misleading and until research says otherwise, CBD is classed as a dietary supplement for legal reasons.
+It’s misleading and until research says otherwise, CBD is classed as a food supplement for legal reasons.

 Myth 2: CBD Oil is Psychoactive

 People believe that because CBD comes from the cannabis plant, it will make you high or stoned.
 This is false!
 It’s THC that is responsible for making you high and stoned and CBD contains trace amounts of THC (less than 0.2%)

 CBD is simply a non-intoxicating component.
 Your state of mind etc. will not change if you take CBD at all.

 The way we extract CBD allows us to pull all of the compounds out of the cannabis plant without getting anything nasty in there as well.
 Not only are you NOT getting high, but you will be getting a hight quailty product from us.

 Myth 3: CBD Oil is Illegal

 Since CBD oil isn’t psychoactive, it can come from different plants, it’s not illegal.
 The legal grey area of CBD oil in some parts of the world is mostly because of these common misconceptions and the stigma against hemp and cannabis plants.

 CBD is legal, because hemp is legal in the UK.
 Hemp is a plant that is safe, natural, and non-toxic.
 It can be used for almost anything.
 There need not to be any grey areas when it comes to CBD.